RaspberryPiFoundation/webdev-curriculum/en-GB/lesson#8/lesson#8.md

+---
-# Audio  and video on web pages (additional materials)
+lesson_title: # Audio  and video on web pages
+level: Lesson 8
+language: en
+...

-## Introduction
+# Introduction { .intro}

 There are a few ways to add videos or audio to your pages.
 Let's  have a closer look at them together.

-## Add a video from YouTube
+# Add a video from YouTube { .activity}

 Adding videos from YouTube is really simple.

-1. Go to the video page on YouTube.
++ Go to the video page on YouTube.
-2. Under the video player you can find the `Share` button.
++ Under the video player you can find the `Share` button.
 Click that.
-3. To get the code you can use on your web page, click `Embed`.
++ To get the code you can use on your web page, click `Embed`.

 It will look something like this: